Xavi-Arnau/react-sandbox/README.md

 # React Sandbox

-This is my sandbox to.
+This is my sandbox to try some stuff.
 You can find a [live demo here](https://some-sandbox.netlify.app/)

 I've used dummyjson API and poke API.